aroblesgalit/04-Code-Quiz/README.md

-# 04 Web APIs: Code Quiz
+# 04 Code Quiz
+> Built a timed code quiz with multiple-choice questions

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+This was a homework assignment where we built a timed code quiz with multiple-choice questions.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by a few JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

+## Completed
+* Created the HTML and CSS from scratch
+* Added quiz logic using event delgation and highscore logic using the localStorage

 ## User Story